scorpido74/azure-docs.nl-nl/articles/key-vault/create-certificate-scenarios.md

 ```

-## <a name="merge-when-a-pending-request-is-created---manual-certificate-creation"></a>Wanneer een aanvraag in behandeling is gemaakt: maken van het certificaat handmatig samenvoegen
+## <a name="merge-when-a-pending-request-is-created---manual-certificate-creation"></a>Samen voegen wanneer een aanvraag in behandeling is gemaakt-hand matig certificaat maken

 |Methode|Aanvraag-URI|
 |------------|-----------------|